aschuerch/MBBI_ComputerPracticum/_episodes/12-Wrap-Up.md

 objectives:
 - "Compare your findings with predictions by other prediction programs"
 keypoints:
-- "Predictions need to be validated by laboratory experiments"
+- "Computational predictions need to be validated by laboratory experiments"
 ---

 We predicted if proteins are secreted based on the presence of signal peptides.
 In order to confirm the cellular location of these proteins, laboratory experiments are necessary.